Foreigners can buy real estate in Turkey and have been able to for many years.

 Some rules still remain in place, such as real estate owned by a foreign national in a Turkish town cannot exceed 10% of the town’s land area and a foreign national cannot purchase more than 300,000sqm of land in Turkey without first acquiring approval from the ministry of interior.

-3. The following countries can by property but have restrictions on the type of property and land purchases:
+The following countries can buy property but have restrictions on the type of property and land purchases:

 Morocco – no agricultural land permitted.

 Latvia – no agricultural land permitted.

 Afghanistan – no agricultural land permitted and special permission is needed for other types of property.

 Albania – can only buy residential property and office space in Turkey, no other type of property in Turkey is permitted.

 Nationals from the following nations need permission from the Turkish Ministry of Interior before they are allowed to buy:

 The following nationals from these countries do not need any special permission to buy property, land, or commercial investments in Turkey:

 Argentina, Belgium, Belize, Benin, Bosnia and Herzegovina, Brazil, Bulgaria, Burkina Faso, Burundi, Canada, Chad, Colombia, Croatia, Dominican Republic, Estonia, Finland, France, Gabon, Gambia, Georgia, Germany, Guinea, Holland, Ireland, Italy, Kenya, Kosovo, Lebanon, Libya, Luxembourg, Mali, Moldova, Monaco, Namibia, Niger, Northern Cyprus, Norway, Pakistan, Peru, Poland, Portugal, Republic of Cote D’Ivoire, Romania, Serbia, South Africa, South Korea, Slovakia, Spain, Sweden, Switzerland, United Kingdom and the United States of America.